 A.1 Overview of high-level RTC data flow

 The Real-Time Communication (RTC) system is designed based on the RTC architecture specified in [2] to handle an immersive media such as AR or XR.
-Figure 4.1-1 illustrates the high-level view of the RTC system that uses RTC AF and AS for realizing the services.
+Figure A.1-1 illustrates the high-level view of the RTC system that uses RTC AF and AS for realizing the services.
 RTC AF and AS provide the Control Plane (C-Plane) functionalities for setting up and controlling media and data sessions (U-Plane).
 The functionalities depend on supported collaboration scenarios, which are described in [2].

 Figure A.1-1: High-level data flow showing two RTC endpoints in terminals.